Ph.D. student Steven Fons’ Arctic research adventure, complicated by COVID-19.

-Home base for MOSAiC is the German icebreaker Polarstern, a 120-meter research vessel equipped with living quarters, creature comforts like a gym and swimming pool, and labs for scientific research.
+Home base for MOSAiC is the German icebreaker Polarstern, a 120-meter (400-foot) research vessel equipped with living quarters, creature comforts like a gym and swimming pool, and labs for scientific research.
 It’s a drifting observatory, embedded in a sheet of floating ice—called an ice floe—for the duration of the expedition.

 “The point wasn’t to break through the ice and go to some specific location, but to follow this one piece of ice throughout the whole yearly cycle,” Fons said.
-“You never felt like you were moving, but there were times when we we’d cover a little over 20 miles in a day, just drifting.”
+“You never felt like you were moving, but there were times when we’d cover a little over 20 miles (32 kilometers) in a day, just drifting.”

 When Fons and the rest of his group arrived on Polarstern, they were plunged in total darkness—the sun never rose above the horizon.
 A few days later, they were in 24-hour daylight.
 The temperatures—relentlessly frigid.